frequency-chain/docs/pages/Basics/Messages.md

 Only one data type is allowed per message payload in order to improve searching, indexing, and organizing message threads.
 Frequency supports off-chain, batched, messages as it allows a much higher effective message throughput and reduces costs associated with running a node.

-Batched messages allow Providers to publish large quantities of data off-chain at once, reducing the transaction price.
+Batched messages allow Providers to publish large quantities of data off chain at once, reducing the transaction price.
 There are tradeoffs for how long to wait to post batched messages.
 Smaller batches reduce latency while larger batches reduce transaction fees.
 Additionally, batched messages reduce the congestion of data on chain, which is crucial for a high-message volume ecosystem.